andyshinn/homebrew-meshtastic/README.md

-# homebrew-meshtastic
+# homebrew-mesh

-A basic Homebrew Tap for the Meshtastic Python CLI.
+A basic Homebrew Tap for the Meshtastic and MeshCore Python CLIs.

 ## Usage